No. 2 Gators Gymnastics Set to Open 2024 Season - ESPN 98.1 FM - 850 AM WRUF

 2024 Gators

-And considering the fact that the the 17-member roster includes six returning All-Americans.

 The roster also includes six freshman whom make up the program’s second-highest incoming class ever.
-Gators head coach Jenny Rowland spoke on the six signees and what they’re going to bring to the table for this team early on and going forward:
+Gators coach Jenny Rowland spoke on the six signees and what they’re going to bring to the table for this team early on:

 They’ll open SEC play Jan.
 19 at Auburn.